Eco-Consult Pacific

 PhD (Carbohydrate Chemistry), Univ. of Otago, Dunedin, New Zealand, BSc Hons (Food Science), Univ. of Strathclyde, Glasgow, U.K.

-Dr. Richard Beyer, a UK citizen, is a prominent food technologist in the Pacific and considered a leader in food preservation in the region.
-He is now the author of over 15 commissioned reports relating to income generation and food security for the Pacific region.
-In that capacity he has recently completed a textbook relating to the preservation and processing of root crops, bananas, plantain and breadfruit which was commissioned by the FAO.
-In his position as Director of the Institute of Applied Sciences, University of the South Pacific from 1996 to 1999 he introduced and promoted food research and development to the region, assisting a wide range of private and government clients in product development and diversification.
+Dr. Richard Beyer, a UK citizen, is a prominent food technologist in the Pacific and considered a leader in food preservation.
+He is the author of over 15 commissioned reports relating to income generation and food security for the Pacific region.
+He has recently completed a textbook relating to the preservation and processing of root crops, bananas, plantain and breadfruit which was commissioned by the FAO.
+Until August 2009 Dr. Beyer was acting Permanent Secretary of Agriculture of the Fiji Ministry of Agriculture, where he initiated the re-development of the sluggish agriculture sector to make it become more private-sector focused, and in streamlining the Ministry.
+Prior to that, in his position as Director of the Institute of Applied Sciences, University of the South Pacific from 1996 to 1999 he introduced and promoted food research and development to the region, assisting a wide range of private and government clients in product development and diversification.
 Dr. Beyer’s excellence has been recognised by winning the Carter Holt Harvey Award for Product Development for more than five times.
 From 1980 to 1985 he was the Assistant Director and subsequently acting Director of the Armed Forces Food Science Establishment in Australia.
 Prior to this, he worked for the multi-national British Oxygen Company as well as a range of smaller companies in Europe, New Zealand and Australia.
 At the University of Otago he was a faculty member of the Food Science Department, where he built up an extensive research programme in dairy product development.
-From 1999 – 2001 Dr. Beyer acted as an Advisor in Food Technology to the Fiji Ministry of Agriculture Fisheries and Forests, in a project funded by the Centre for the Development of Enterprises (formerly known as CDI), Brussels.
+From 1999 – 2001 Dr. Beyer acted as an Advisor in Food Technology to the Fiji Ministry of Agriculture Fisheries and Forests, in a project funded by the CDE, Brussels.
 He has since conducted a large number of consultancies for the European Business Assistance Scheme (EBAS) in Fiji and Vanuatu.